-It is noted that in 2022 571 Group Risk Takers, 88 Sub-consolidating Groups Risk Takers and 469 Legal Entity Risk Takers, not included in the scope of the Group Risk Takers and Sub-Consolidating Groups Risk Takers, were identified.
+It is noted that in 2023 619 Group Risk Takers, 103 Sub-consolidating Groups Risk Takers and 456 Legal Entity Risk Takers, not included in the scope of the Group Risk Takers and Sub-Consolidating Groups Risk Takers, were identified.

-To the extent relevant herein, pursuant to the Supervisory Provisions on remuneration, among Group Risk Takers, a further cluster represented by the so-called "Group Top Risk Takers" (which coincide with the "Key Managers") is identified:
+To the extent relevant herein, pursuant to the Supervisory Provisions on remuneration, among Group Risk Takers, a further cluster represented by the so-called "Group Top Risk Takers" (which coincide with the "Key Managers") is identified.
+Specifically, as at 14 March 2024, the date of approval of this document by the Board of Directors, the Group Top Risk Takers segment consists of:

-- Managing Director and CEO; - Heads of the Business Divisions (Asset Management, Banca dei Territori, Insurance, IMI Corporate & Investment Banking, International Subsidiary Banks and Private Banking) as well as the Deputy to the Head of the IMI Corporate & Investment Banking Division; - Chief Operating Officer, Chief IT, Digital & Innovation Officer, Chief Cost Management Officer, Chief Financial Officer, Chief Lending Officer, Chief Governance Officer, Chief Risk Officer, Chief Compliance Officer, Chief Institutional Affairs & External Communication Officer and Chief Audit Officer; - The Head of the Strategic Support Head Office Department who reports directly to the Managing Director; - Head of the Administration and Tax Head Office Department in his capacity as the Manager responsible for preparing the Company's financial reports.
+- Managing Director and CEO; - Heads of the Business Divisions (Asset Management, Banca dei Territori, Insurance, IMI Corporate & Investment Banking, International Subsidiary Banks and Private Banking) as well as the Deputy to the Head of the IMI Corporate & Investment Banking Division; - Chief Operating Officer, Chief Data, A.I., Innovation and Technology Officer, Chief Cost Management Officer, Chief Financial Officer, Chief Lending Officer, Chief Governance Officer, Chief Risk Officer, Chief Compliance Officer, Chief Institutional Affairs & External Communication Officer, Chief Audit Officer, and the Deputy to the Chief Financial Officer; - The Head of the Strategic Initiatives and Social Impact who reports directly to the Managing Director; - The Head of the Administration and Tax Head Office Department in his capacity as the Manager responsible for preparing the Company's financial reports.